TomaszBednorz/Alarm_clock/README.md

 # Alarm_clock

 ## Description
-Small home project of alarm clock, which contain some easy to do features.
+Small home project of alarm clock, which contains some easy to do features.
 Project is written in STM32CubeIDE, without CubeMX code generator.

 ## Functionality
 - User can read current date and time from LCD display